The Hispano Round Table of New Mexico (HRTNM) was originally formed in

 A BRIEF HISTORY

-The Hispano Round Table was organized under the direction of several Hispano organizers including; Loretta Armenta, John García, Mary Molina Mescal and Lisa López.
+The Hispano Round Table was organized under the direction of several Hispano organizers including; Ralph Arellanes, Loretta Armenta, John García, Mary Molina Mescal and Lisa López.
 It was created to be a coalition of Hispano Organizations and as a clearinghouse for the exchange of information on matters of interest to all.
-The member organizations at the outset were; Hispano Chamber of Commerce, LULAC, IMAGE, GI FORUM, MANA, and HUNM.
+The partner organizations at the outset were; IMAGE, GI FORUM, Hispano Chamber of Commerce, MANA, and HUNM.
 Over time, the organization increased in size as more and more groups came into the coalition.

 HRTNM Chairman, Ralph Arellanes, founded and created the original 501c3 nonprofit organization and the current structure for the Hispano Round Table of New Mexico.